 Use fresh or bottled, whatever you have on hand.
 Although fresh squeezed lemon juice will give a slightly brighter flavour.

 In theory this method of making curd will work with any fruit where the whole fruit can be used.
-So other stone fruits like plums and apricots are ideal candidates.
+So other stone fruits like apricots are ideal candidates.
 As are berries like strawberry or blackberry.

 Making a traditional citrus curd or using another fruit like passion fruit where the whole fruit isn’t used will require a whole other ratio of ingredients.
 So please don’t try to adapt this recipe for lemon, lime or orange, etc.